Essex County Court Records

 - Approximate case filing date

-- Case number (if known)
+- Case number (if you have it)

 - Type of case (criminal, civil, family, probate)